-At The Joseph Aguilera Law Office We are able to post bond for almost any crime, even if you have a probation violation.
+At The Law Office of Joseph "Mick" Aguilera We are able to post bond for almost any crime, even if you have a probation violation.
 If you have an active warrant call my office right now, as a San Antonio Lawyer I'm able to walk you through the bail process & as a bail bondsman I'm able to write your bond.
 Making the process as quick & simple as possible, so call me now to discuss posting your bail.

 Posting Bond For Active Warrant: If you have an active warrant call 210-227-6425 as a San Antonio Lawyer I'm able to schedule what is called a walk through.
 You are able to turn yourself in and we bail you out at the same time.
 This process minimizes the time you have to spend in jail.

 Posting Bond For Failure To Appear: Have you or a family member missed court and now have a warrant for failure to appear?
 If so, call me at 210-227-6425 so an experienced San Antonio Criminal Lawyer can help you resolve the outstanding warrant.
 If arrested, your bail amount will double & there is a good chance the judge will not give you bond.
 Whether your charge is a felony or misdemeanor & you missed court we are able to: